zhuyidashuaige/HarmonRec/README.md

 ---

-## 10. Acknowledgements
+## 9. Acknowledgements

 We thank the authors of Music4all-onion, 30Music and Pixel1M for releasing the datasets used in our evaluation.

 ---

-## 11. License

-This repository is released for academic research under the *(to be filled)* license.
-Please refer to the LICENSE file (to be added) for the exact terms.

----

 ## 12. Contact

-For questions, bug reports or collaboration enquiries, please open an issue in this repository or contact the authors at *(to be filled)*.
+For questions, bug reports or collaboration enquiries, please open an issue in this repository or contact the authors at zhuyi@hdu.edu.cn.